 And during fall camp, you’ll be exposed to awesome outdoor recreation skills like canoeing, kayaking, rock climbing, and camping.

 Become extra-hireable in a career you love.
-The Adventure Recreation and Parks Technician program offers opportunities to gain provincially or nationally recognized certifications in:
+Depending on where your interest lies, our Adventure Recreation and Parks Technician program offers you opportunities to gain provincially or nationally recognized certifications in:

 - Chainsaw operator safety